 The main attractions and most beautiful parts of Sarajevo, Bosnia, are its old town and city center.
 If you are only spending 2 days in Sarajevo, indulge in a hotel in the center so you don’t have to worry about transportation.

-On the first day, I would recommend walking around Sarajevo’s historic center.
-There is so much to see, so this will be a busy day with lots of walking!
+On the first day, I would recommend walking around the city’s historic center.
+There are a lot of things to do in Sarajevo, so this will be a busy day with plenty of walking!

 There are many attractions in Sarajevo.
 The ones you shouldn’t miss are: